UKE-AGSchlueter/APS_Test/README.md

 <img width="418" alt="image" src="https://github.com/UKE-AGSchlueter/APS_Test/assets/139353397/4b8b5a0b-05fa-4592-8ffa-edd78f54ccf5">

 ## License
-This codeis published under the GPLv3.0 License.
+This code is published under the GPLv3.0 License.

-##Reference
+## Reference
-If you use this skript for your research, please cite our mnuscript:
+If you use this skript for your research, please cite our manuscript: